Drug & Alcohol Rehab County Durham & Near County Durham

 It can be a daunting task to tell your employer or boss that you may be going to rehab to seek treatment for your drug or alcohol addiction.

-However, there are employee rights in place (such as the Employment Rights Act 1996 [4]) which should protect you from dismissal or unethical treatment in the unlikely event that the employer does not respond well.
+However, there are employee rights in place (such as the Employment Rights Act 1996 [4]) which should protect you from dismissal or unethical treatment in the unlikely event that the employer does not respond well to you seeking treatment at rehab.

-However, employers must treat addiction like they would treat any other illnesses, and they may appreciate you trying to overcome the debilitating disease rather than being passive.
+However, employers must treat addiction and a rehab stay like they would treat any other illnesses, and they may appreciate you trying to overcome the debilitating disease rather than being passive.

 Additionally, telling them that you are going to rehab will allow them to prepare for your temporary absence.